SNHoff53/bamazon/README.md

 # bamazon

 ## Overview --
-This application is an Amazon-like-storefront, using MySQL.
+This bamazon application is an Amazon-like-storefront, using MySQL.
 The app takes in orders from customers and depletes the stock amount from the store's inventory.

 ## Technologies Used --
 * [Node.js]